themlstudent/100DaysofMachineLearning/Data standardization and Normalization/Readme.md

 ### Note:

-If an algorithm is not distance-based, feature scaling is unimportant, including Naive Bayes, Linear Discriminant Analysis, and Tree-Based models (gradient boosting, random forest, etc.).
+If an algorithm is not distance-based, feature scaling is unimportant, including Naive Bayes, Linear Discriminant Analysis, and Tree-Based models (gradient boosting, random forest, etc.)